maystroh/RL_cataract/README.md

 # RL_cataract
-Let the a reinforcement learning agent do one cataract surgery task
+Let a reinforcement learning agent do one cataract surgery task